 Traveler enjoying sunset views from a ferry deck during a sea crossing.

-The ferry trip from Mykonos to Kos (All Ports) usually lasts around 10h 53min.
+The ferry trip from Mykonos to Kos usually lasts around 10h 53min.
 The fastest ferry makes the crossing in about 10h 25min, arriving at Kos (Main Port) port.
 Average travel times for remaining ports are: .
 Keep in mind that the duration can change depending on the ferry operator, sea conditions, and whether a high-speed ferry is available.
 Some routes may be served by just one company.

-When you book your ferry from Mykonos to Kos (All Ports) with Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.
+When you book your ferry from Mykonos to Kos with Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.

-Fastest ferry ride from Mykonos to Kos (All Ports)
+Fastest ferry ride from Mykonos to Kos

 This summary for the Mykonos to Kos (All Ports) route is based on recent data and is updated regularly.
 Schedules may change due to seasons, ferry operators, or availability.
 For the latest timetable, including routes, stops, and prices, check our ferry search and booking system.

-Near Kos (All Ports) • What to explore next
+Near Kos • What to explore next

 Kos (All Ports) to Bodrum